ranjanin08/grimlock/README.md

 ...
 ```

-If the type and codex were omitted then the data would look as follows:
+If the type and codec were omitted then the data would look as follows:

 ```
 iid:0064402|fid:B|H